samyemad/asynchronous-service-communication/docs/SecondApproach.md

 ## 📌 Failure Scenarios Handled:
 - **Invalid Input**: Returns `400 Bad Request` response.
 - **Internal-Authorization-Service Timeout**: Defaults to `status: "unknown"`.
-- **Callback Failure**: Retries the callback using the `CallbackDeliveryOutbox` table, which handles retries of failed callbacks.
-- **Callback Delivery Failure**: The `CallbackFailed` event will be published, and the retry mechanism will handle the re-sending process.
+- **Callback Delivery Failure**: The `CallbackFailed` event will be published, and the retry mechanism will handle the re-sending process or mark it as failed in `ChargingSessionRequest` context.

 ## 🗃️ Tables for Events